Halloween is a 1978 USA horror by John Carpenter. Starring Donald Pleasence, Jamie Lee Curtis and Tony Moran.

 Always uncut in the UK and US.
+Always surprisingly 18 rated in the UK until a 15 rated cinema release in 2018.
 There is also an Extended TV cut.

 Halloween II is a 1981 US horror film by Rick Rosenthal.
 With Jamie Lee Curtis, Donald Pleasence and Charles Cyphers.